 The site reflection

 According to the best modern estimates the granite base of Menkaure is just over 24 cubits higher than Khufu .
-If the two pyramids are drawn together a sensible plan emerges -
+If the two pyramids are drawn together a sensible relation emerges -

 The apex of the 'virtual' Khufu is 256 above Menkaure pavement level, or twice the built height of the pyramid.
 So it would seem that the dimensions of Menkaure were decided with reference to those of Khufu -